apoleon made an alliance with the Muslim Ottoman Empire in 1806 and Persia in 1807.

 immediately abolished child labor and reduced working hour for laborers.

 He canceled all debts for peasants over 10 pesos, restored communal property and broke the monopoly of Hacienda stores.

 He forbade all forms of corporal punishment and decreed that poor people could no longer be bought and sold for the price of their debt.
-Get the book American Minute-Notable Events of American Significance Remembered on the Date They Occurred
+Rise of the Tyrant - Volume 2 of Change to Chains: The 6,000 Year Quest for Global Power

 To the dismay of wealthy, Maximilian